Tessa’s Recipe Rundown

 - Why use oil: Oil is a liquid at room temperature, so it feels moist on the palate even though it contains no water.

-- Brown sugar and plain yogurt/sour cream: The other key ingredients that help make the banana bread moist, tender, and flavorful.
+- Brown sugar and plain yogurt/sour cream: The other key ingredients that help make this recipe moist, tender, and flavorful.

 Can I Add Nuts or Chocolate Chips to This Banana Bread?